citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 Every statement in a program must have an exact, unambiguous definition of what it does (its semantics).
-But, in the same way that a statement that means one thing can be written many different ways, a different compilers can translate the same statement many different ways.
+But, in the same way that a statement that means one thing can be written many different ways, and different compilers can translate the same statement many different ways.

 On Windows, there's two popular C++ compilers available as of today: MSVC++, which is the compiler Microsoft has written for Windows, and MINGW GCC, which is actually a port of the Linux `gcc` compiler to Windows.
-For better or worse, MINGW GCC compiles to a much more efficient binary than MSVC++, and so [jroweboy](https://github.com/jroweboy) has changed the Citra AppVeyor build script to use MINGW GCC instead of MSVC++.
+For better or worse, MINGW GCC compiles to a much more efficient binary than MSVC++, and so [jroweboy](https://github.com/jroweboy) has changed the Citra AppVeyor build script to add support for MINGW GCC as well as MSVC++.
+Do note that the MSVC++ builds are only available through GitHub, since they're only useful for debugging, and MINGW GCC builds are faster in most, if not all, cases, which is why the installer will only install those.
 This change also has closed the gap in performance the new Nightly builds had compared to the old Bleeding Edge builds.

 ## [Load different shared font depending on the region](https://github.com/citra-emu/citra/pull/2915) by [wwylele](https://github.com/wwylele)